Retail arbitrage may seem like a big word, but the concept of products you can buy cheap and sell high should be easy to understand.

-Competing with another person or company buying-and-selling the exact set of products as you is highly unlikely (unless you copy their inventory, or they copy yours).
+Competing with another individual seller or company trading in the exact set of products as you are is highly unlikely unless you intentionally copy their inventory, or they copy yours.

 How to Get Started in Retail Arbitrage

 Retail arbitrage is just as alive as it was when it first became huge on eBay more than a decade ago.

 People have been using this technique to build a real, profitable home-based business, thanks to buying wholesale-priced items and then flipping them with retail pricing.
 It’s totally legit and effective, so what’s stopping you from getting started in retail arbitrage?